Machine Learning of Topological Insulator and Anderson Insulator in One-Dimensional Extended Su-Schrieffer-Heeger Chain: Convolutional Neural Network (CNN)

 Our classifier is a standard 2D CNN\cite{o2015introduction,wu2017introduction,bouvrie2006notes}, illustrated in Fig.~\ref{fake}.
 The input to the network is the $N \times N$ RCM ($N=40$), treated as a single-channel grayscale image and reshaped into a tensor of size $1 \times N \times N$.
 The architecture comprises three convolutional blocks: each block contains a $3 \times 3$ convolutional layer with zero padding, followed by a ReLU activation; max-pooling with kernel size $2 \times 2$ is applied after the second and third blocks, progressively reducing the spatial dimensions from $40 \to 20 \to 10$.
 The resulting feature maps (of size $64 \times 10 \times 10$) are flattened into a 6400-dimensional vector and passed through two fully connected layers (6400 $\to$ 256 $\to$ 3) with ReLU activation after the first fully connected layer.
 The final layer outputs three numerical numbers for the three winding number classes $\nu = 0, 1, 2$.
 These are the raw numbers the model calculates for each winding number before they are converted into actual probabilities using softmax function.

 The model is trained exclusively on the disorder-free system data set using the Adam optimizer and cross-entropy loss:

 where $\mathcal{S}$ denotes the input dataset, $x$ is the RCMs, $y \in \{0,1,2\}$ is the true winding number label, $p_k(x)$ is the predicted probability for class $k$ (obtained via softmax), and $\mathbb{I}(\cdot)$ is the indicator function.
 Specifically, $\mathbb{I}(y=k)$ yields 1 if the true winding number $y$ matches the class index $k$, and 0 otherwise.
-Training employs early stopping when the loss falls below $10^{-5}$.
+Training employs early stopping when the loss falls below $10^{-5}$.\\ To examine the robustness with respect to neural-network initialization, we repeat the training procedure for \(N_{\rm seed}=10\) independent random seeds.
+For each seed, the CNN architecture and training hyperparameters are kept the same, while the network parameters are independently initialized.